35.0299 Helcystogramma triannulella (Herrich-Schaffer, 1854)

 Status and Distribution

-Two British records, both from the Isles of Scilly in October 2013.
-Single females were found at light on the 3rd October on St. Marys by Dr. Chris Lewis and on 6th October on St. Agnes by Dave Grundy.
-Probably arrived as migrants during a period of strong migratory activity.
+A migrant species, with three British records all from the Isles of Scilly.
+Single females were found at light on the 3rd October 2013 on St. Marys by Dr. C. Lewis and on 6th October 2013 on St. Agnes by D. Grundy.
+The third came to light on St. Marys on 17th October 2023 (P. Fallon and R. Wall).

 Provisional map